 You can do this using "^p" as the CR/LF - UltraEdit translates the ^p into a hard return.
 You can also use the contents of the clipboard or selected text in a search or replace string with "^c" and "^s" respectively.
 You can copy/select a string up to 1000 bytes for use this way.

-Usually when you see this behavior it is because the "Regular Expressions" checkbox has been checked in the Search -> Find dialog box.
+Usually when users see this behavior it is because the "Regular Expressions" checkbox has been left checked in the Search -> Find dialog box.

-By design, UltraEdit will not search for a highlighted word when "Regular Expressions" is checked in this dialog.
+By design, UltraEdit will not search for a highlighted word when "Regular Expressions" has been left checked in this dialog.
 Instead, with "Regular Expressions" checked, UltraEdit will search for the last string entered into the "Find What" dialog.
-This is so that you can continue to use F3 to find different strings that match the original regular expression throughout the file.

 Please go to Advanced -> Configuration -> Editor -> New File Creation and ensure that "Create new EDIT file when opening with no other files" is not selected.